164140757/BNMatch2.0/README.md

-# BNMatch2.0
+# PNMatcher
- BNMatch plugin for cytoscape
+PNMatcher plugin to achieve optimized mapping with both the topological and sequential similarity for cytoscape